 Independent Mid office, which forms a part of Market Risk Division of IRMD, is operational in the floor of Bank's Treasury for onsite monitoring of Treasury functions.
 The Mid Office conducts market risk management functions like onsite monitoring of adherence to set limits, independent valuation and reporting of activities.
-This separate desk monitors market / operational risks in Bank's Treasury/ Forex operations on a daily basis and reports directly to the Head of IRMD and Chief Risk Officer.
+Mid Office computes capital charge for market risk and VaR of market portfolios on a daily basis.
+This separate desk monitors market / operational risks in Bank's Treasury/ Forex operations on a daily basis and reports directly to the Head-Risk & Chief Risk Officer.